pnp/blog/content/post/break-and-change-list-item-permission-using-pnp-js-in-spfx.md

 here you can write pnp queries and using ctrl + D we can test it.

 Now we will implement the logic for break permission as below,
-1. For eg. I want to set \"Contribute\" permission so we have to get a Role definition Id. you can set it as per your requirement. for more details to refer to [this article. ](https://pnp.github.io/pnpjs/sp/security/#role-definitions)
+1. For eg. I want to set "Contribute" permission so we have to get a Role definition Id. you can set it as per your requirement. for more details to refer to [this article. ](https://pnp.github.io/pnpjs/sp/security/#role-definitions)